Skip to content

 Key Designs

-2. Hyperbolic Emotion Lens (HEL) + Optimal Transport Prototype Alignment:
+2. Hyperbolic Emotion Lens (HEL) + Optimal Transport Prototype Alignment: Calibrating intensity differences and completing unsupervised transfer

-3. Shared Forward Pass + Consistency Regularization:
+3. Shared Forward Pass + Consistency Regularization: Forcing both inputs into the same space via identical network paths

 Loss & Training

-The overall objective is: \(\mathcal{L} = L_S(\mathcal{B}_S) + \lambda_{\text{OPT}} L_{\text{OPT}}(\mathcal{B}_T) + \lambda_{\text{OT}} L_{\text{OT-CE}}(\mathcal{B}_T)\). \(L_S\) is the supervised cross-entropy on NVV; \(L_{\text{OPT}}\) encourages geometric alignment; \(L_{\text{OT-CE}}\) trains the classifier with transport-induced soft labels.
-AdamW is used for 30 epochs with cosine decay and 10% warmup.
+Total objective: \(\mathcal{L} = L_S(\mathcal{B}_S) + \lambda_{\text{OPT}} L_{\text{OPT}}(\mathcal{B}_T) + \lambda_{\text{OT}} L_{\text{OT-CE}}(\mathcal{B}_T)\). \(L_S\) is the supervised cross-entropy on NVV, \(L_{\text{OPT}}\) encourages geometric alignment, and \(L_{\text{OT-CE}}\) trains the classifier using transport-induced soft labels.
+AdamW for 30 epochs, cosine decay with 10% warmup.

 Key Experimental Results